LibrariesHacked/librarieshacked-web-content/articles/catchment.md

 - **Bedford**, library profiles 2014.
 - **Sutton**, consultation 2014.

-Before that, here is some jargon.
+Before that, here's some jargon.

 **LSOAs** - Lower Super Output areas.
-These are small areas of an authority (e.g like a Ward or Parish), created from census data in order to profile that area (such as by income deprivation or likelihood of owning a car).
-They all have roughly the same number of people (around 1500) and households, so are good for comparisons.
+These are small areas of an authority (e.g like a Ward or Parish), created from census data in order to profile that area (such as by deprivation or likelihood of owning a car).
+They all have roughly the same number of people (around 1500), so are good for comparisons.
 This is unlike a Ward or Parish (or even postcode) which are more random.

 **OAs** - Output areas.
-These are the base unit census areas - smaller in size than LSOAs, but used as the 'building blocks' that make up LSOAs (e.g. a particular LSOA may consist of 5 OAs).
+These are the base unit census areas - smaller in size than LSOAs, but used as the 'building blocks' that make up LSOAs.
 They tend to consist of around 300 people.

-**Indices of deprivation** - These are statistics on deprivation that are released by the <abbr title="Office for National Statistics">ONS</abbr> for each LSOA.
-There are around 35,000 LSOAs in England, each ranked against the rest on different deprivation measures (e.g. income, or education).
+**Indices of deprivation** - These are statistics on deprivation, released by the <abbr title="Office for National Statistics">ONS</abbr> for each LSOA.
+There are around 35,000 LSOAs in England, each ranked on different deprivation measures (e.g. income, or education).
 For example, a community east of Jaywick near Clacton-on-Sea is defined as the most deprived overall in all of England.

 **Mosaic** - This is a commercial demographic profiling tool from Experian, the credit rating people.
-This profiles households into 15 main socio-economic groups and, within this, 69 types.
-For example, the groups are things like 'Happy Families' (which represent families from Middle England), a type may be more detailed like 'Upwardly mobile South Asian families living in inter war suburbs'.
-The data will also give marketing indications such as whether the household is likely to take advantage of free credit, which is why the tool is used frequently by financial marketing departments.
+It profiles households into 15 main socio-economic groups and, within this, 69 types.
+For example, the groups are things like 'Happy Families' (families from Middle England), a type may be more detailed like 'Upwardly mobile South Asian families living in inter war suburbs'.
+The data will also give indications such as whether a household is likely to take advantage of free credit, which is why the tool is used frequently by financial marketing departments.
 Other products are available.

 ## Gloucestershire 2012.

-In 2012, Gloucestershire developed a library strategy, involving library catchment areas.
-But Gloucestershire is huge area.
-Before creating a catchment area for each library, they created 6 main districts - each one having a set of libraries that would then be assigned their own catchment area.
+In 2012, Gloucestershire developed a library strategy, involving catchment areas.
+But Gloucestershire is huge.
+Before creating a catchment area for each library, they created 6 main districts - each one having a set of libraries that would then be assigned their own catchment.
 The 6 districts referred to are Gloucester, Cheltenham, Stroud, Tewkesbury, Forest of Dean, and the Cotswolds.
-These largely parallel the district council areas.

 So what methodology was used to create the library catchment areas?

 > the Library Service wanted to understand the characteristics of the communities served by each library.
 In consultation with library managers, catchments were drawn up using COAs as a basic unit.
 The catchments reflect natural communities and local issues such as public transport, main road links and shopping facilities rather than being strictly district based.
 Using these enabled the Research Team to report Census 2001 information for each library.

-This method of defining catchment appears to be a partially manual exercise, using expertise from staff and other intelligence sources to decide which areas are assigned to each library.
-This could be quite time-consuming - Gloucestershire consists of hundreds of Output Areas - but it is likely that the majority of it is fairly obvious (e.g. the immediate area surrounding a library).
-It is interesting to see such an exercise not being done in isolation from the expertise of those involved in running the libraries.
+This appears to be a partially manual exercise, using expertise from staff and other intelligence sources to decide which output areas are assigned to each library.
+This could be quite time-consuming - Gloucestershire consists of hundreds of Output Areas - but it's likely the majority would be fairly obvious (e.g. the immediate area surrounding a library).
+It's interesting to see this not being done in isolation from the expertise of those involved in running the libraries.
 Often the task can be outsourced to <abbr title="Geographic Information Systems">GIS</abbr> departments, or research intelligence teams.
-But it is staff who will still know the most about their own users.
+But it is staff who will know the most about their own users and local area.

-In the documentation there is some considerable profiling of each catchment area using stats such as the indices of deprivation, access to vehicles, protected characteristics, and much more.
+In the documentation there is considerable profiling of each catchment area using stats such as indices of deprivation, access to vehicles, protected characteristics, and more.

 To summarise, Gloucestershire:

-- Created catchment areas that have no overlap between different libraries (each population area is identified with a single ibrary).
+- Created catchment areas with no overlap between different libraries (each community is identified with a single library).
-- Used expert knowledge to assign areas to libraries.
+- Used expert knowledge to assign areas.
 - Did not base catchment areas on membership or usage (aside perhaps as another aspect of expert knowledge).
-- Ensured that each area of the authority was assigned to a library.
+- Ensured each area of the authority was assigned to a library.

 ### Sources